agsb/milliForth-RiscV/README.md

 started at 23/07/2025, agsb@
-first version at 12/10/2025, @agsb
+first version at 12/10/2025, @agsb minimal dictionary compiled words at 04/12/2025, @agsb

 vide [Changes](https://github.com/agsb/milliForth-RiscV/blob/main/docs/Changes.md)
 and [Notes](https://github.com/agsb/milliForth-RiscV/blob/main/docs/Notes.md)

-This is an implementation of milliForth (sector-forth) concept for RISCV ISA.
+This is an implementation of MilliForth (sector-forth) concept for RISCV ISA.

 Milliforth uses a minimal set of primitives and functions for make a Forth.